 (6) Any individual or business entity so designated by the Commission or Executive Director.

 (7) An institutional investor is not a key person unless it has a controlling interest or fails to meet the standards for waiver of eligibility and suitability requirements for qualification and licensure under these rules.

+1.001.28 “Kiosk” means an automated device that may be used for voucher processing and other automated functions as approved by the commission.
+For sports wagering a kiosk is also commonly used for the placement and redemption of sports bets.

-1.001.28 “Management Company” means an organization retained by an Authorized Gaming Operator to manage a Gaming Facility and provide services such as accounting, general administration, maintenance, recruitment, and other operational services.
+1.001.29 “Management Company” means an organization retained by an Authorized Gaming Operator to manage a Gaming Facility and provide services such as accounting, general administration, maintenance, recruitment, and other operational services.